-To get even more out of this exercise, introduce a Win-Loss analysis into the mix.
-That way, you get excellent, consistent feedback from those who chose you or went elsewhere.
+Introduce a Win-Loss analysis into the mix to get even more out of this exercise.
+That way, you get consistent feedback from those who chose you or went elsewhere.

 - Decide on the set of questions that were asked when they made a purchasing decision.
 And sales team ability, pricing, contracts and feature and benefits of your offering.

 - Which product lines and departments need to know the results of the Win-Loss analysis

 - Then develop a knowledge of your business sales and marketing processes.
 Product lines and target market attractiveness.